Justme488/3-D-Box-Art/README.md

 They are not complete sets, but the images I could find for the roms that I have.

+They are all Compressed with Pngyu to save disk space.

 I did not create these, I just found them.

 If you see any mistakes, or want to add, please submit a pull request.